-What is the cash basis of accounting?
+What is cash basis accounting?

-Definition of the cash basis of accounting
+Definition of cash basis accounting

 - sole traders

-- partnerships whose partners are all individuals
+- partnerships in which all the partners are individuals

 Limited companies and limited liability partnerships (LLPs) can’t use cash basis accounting, and must use accruals basis accounting instead.